 Meet the Graduates who will Share a Commencement Message with their Fellow Members of the Pride

 Commencement is the crowning achievement in a student’s academic career.
-To mark the occasion, we asked this year’s graduates to nominate an undergraduate and graduate student to deliver a video message as part of the upcoming celebrations.
+To mark the occasion, we asked the Class of 2021 graduates to nominate an undergraduate and graduate student to deliver a video message as part of the upcoming celebrations.

 The chosen graduates are Priscilla Adenugba and Evan Figueroa-Vargas.

 If you’ve spent time on Widener’s main campus in the last four years, chances are you’ve engaged with Priscilla Adenugba.

 Since joining the Pride as a freshman in 2017, Adenugba has been involved in an array of student organizations across campus.
 Whether through her capacity as a Resident Assistant (RA), Pride Activities Council (PAC) member, or C.R.E.W. leader, Adenugba’s mission has been to help her fellow undergraduates navigate their time at Widener.

 Her reason?
 To replicate the network of support that transformed her undergraduate experience.

 “I’ve been so blessed to have had a really good support team around me that saw what I didn’t see in myself: that I was motivated, high functioning and that I was able to get things done,” said Adenugba.

 I love seeing that in people and helping to support them to become a student leader like I did on campus. —Priscilla Adenugba

 Adenugba’s instinct to care and support others is a natural fit for the nursing field she is about to enter.